lazarus4/Beforth/architecture/GUI.md

 Tabs are a popular way to set up HTML pages.
 Some possible tabs are:
 1. Low level debug tab.
 This single steps through the VM.
 The left pane is the VM state.
 The right pane is the source code or a disassembly view.
 The right pane might not be very smart (as in read-only), but is does highlight the PC position.
 2. High level debug tab.
 This is the Forth view.
 The left pane is a console.
 The right pane is the source code.
-2. Extra console tab.
+2. Plug-ins tab.
 This replaces the editor tab with other views such as graphic window, stack views, keyboard history, etc.

 Text editor integration is important to some tabs.
 ACE provides the following functions: